shatterednirvana/oration/templates/azure/py/README.md

 ## Local testing

-Make sure to have Python installed and added to your `PATH` (My Computer ‣ Properties ‣ Advanced ‣ Environment Variables).
-Java is installed automaticallyna sandbox.
+Make sure to have Python installed and added to your `PATH` (My Computer > Properties > Advanced > Environment Variables).
+Java is installed automatically in a sandbox.

 From a Windows Azure SDK command-line, run: